 Article VIII- MISCELLANEOUS PROVISIONS

-Section 1- SPECIAL MEETINGS: Special meetings of the District may be held for the purpose of transacting any lawful business which might be done at the annual meeting except approval of the annual budget, amendment of by-laws, or dissolution of the district.
+Section 1- SPECIAL MEETINGS: Special meetings of the District may be held for the purpose of transacting any lawful business which might be done at the annual meeting except approval of the annual budget, amendment of By-laws, or dissolution of the district.
 Amendments of the annual budget may be considered.
-The meeting may be called by the Board or upon a written request to the secretary signed by at least ten (10) qualified electors of the District.
+The meeting may be called by the Board or upon a written request to the secretary signed by at least ten (10) qualified Eligible Voters of the District.
 The annual meeting notice requirements under Article III shall apply and the purpose of the meeting shall be stated.
 A matter voted upon at any special meeting may not be reconsidered at another special meeting prior to the next annual meeting §33.305.

 Section 2- CONDUCT OF MEETINGS: All meetings of the District shall be conducted according to Roberts Revised Rules of Order unless contrary to the requirements of these By-laws.
 The chairperson, or a person appointed by him/her, shall serve as parliamentarian.

 Section 3- ADOPTION OF BY-LAWS: These By-laws may be adopted at any legal annual meeting of the District providing the proposed adoption was included in the notice.
-Adoption shall require a two-thirds vote of the voting electors, as defined herein, present at the meeting.
+Adoption shall require a two-thirds vote of the voting Eligible Voters, as defined herein, present at the meeting.
 The By-laws shall become effective immediately upon passage.

-Section 4- AMENDING BY-LAWS: By-law changes may be proposed by a majority of the Commissioners or a majority vote of the previous annual meeting These By-laws may be amended at any legal annual meeting of the District providing the proposed change was included in the notice.
-Amendments shall require a two-thirds vote of the electors present and voting at the meeting.
+Section 4- AMENDING BY-LAWS: By-law changes may be proposed by a majority of the Commissioners or a majority vote of the previous annual meeting These By-laws may be amended at any legal annual meeting of the District provided notice of potential amendments is including in the meeting notice.
+Amendments shall require a two-thirds vote of the Eligible Voters present and voting at the meeting.

-Section 5- DISSOLUTION: A petition to dissolve the District under §33.35 may be made by a unanimous vote of the Commissioners or by written notification from a qualified elector to the Board at least 90 days prior to the annual meeting indicating intent to petition for dissolution.
+Section 5- DISSOLUTION: A petition to dissolve the District under §33.35 may be made by a unanimous vote of the Commissioners or by written notification from a qualified Eligible Voter to the Board at least 90 days prior to the annual meeting indicating intent to petition for dissolution.
 The petition for dissolution shall be included in the annual meeting notice.
 The District may be dissolved upon a two-thirds vote of the electors and property owners present and voting at the annual meeting.

 CERTIFICATION: